ConstructionPlacements

 Q2: What is the difference between dressed and undressed stone?

-A2: Dressed stones are stones that have been shaped and finished to achieve a uniform size and appearance, while undressed stones are unprocessed, irregularly shaped stones as they are obtained from the quarry.
+Answer: Dressed stones are stones that have been shaped and finished to achieve a uniform size and appearance through processes like sawing, rubbing, or polishing.
+Undressed stones (also called rubble) are unprocessed, irregularly shaped stones as obtained from the quarry.
+Dressed stones are used for aesthetic facades and precise construction, while undressed stones are typically used in foundation work or rustic applications.

 Q3: What are the key factors to consider when selecting masonry materials for a construction project?